 Former president Viktor Yanukovych tried to establish closer ties both with the European Union and Russia, in order to attract capital to Ukraine.
 Ukraine was about to sign an association agreement with the EU which would have provided funds contingent on reforms.
 However, agreeing to this treaty would also have meant breaking ties with Russia, and required the release of former Ukrainian Prime Minister Yulia Tymoshenko.

 In the end, Yanukovych refused to sign the treaty and signed an agreement with Russia instead, which led to civil unrest and eventually the ouster of Yanukovych.
-He was temporarily succeeded by Oleksandr Turchynov (later replaced by newly-elected President Petro Poroshenko).
+He was temporarily succeeded by Oleksandr Turchynov (later replaced by President Petro Poroshenko).

 After the Ukrainian revolution, the Russian government did not recognize the new Ukrainian government, and reacted by calling the revolution a coup d’etat and annexing Crimea.
 The revolution was also followed by protests in Ukraine‘s south-eastern regions by pro-Russian ultranationalists and anti-government groups.